5 AI Project Foundations

 Now lets dive in…

-There should be a driving Company Vision or Mantra, like “We are an AI-forward company that delivers X” - “We are defining the next generation of X industrie(s) so that…X”.
-Without a defined goal or vision (notice this is singular - not plural), there is no plan so no one knows where they will end up.
-That’s scary.
-There is also defining the Why?
-Why are we doing this?
-Why is this important to you (client) or to us (the company)?
-I ask this for new projects with the leadership and then ask the real question.
-Put a number on the Why.
-The success should have metrics to aim for that align with the Vision.
+There should be a driving Company Vision or Mantra to drive success of your AI projects.
+The success of AI should have metrics to aim for that align with the Vision.
 Funding for the long term requires defined metrics of success.
 Make it big, bold, defined but achievable.
 Look to ROI framing to really address ROI in a methodical way.
 How to frame (map) ROI to specific hierarchies of value which we are going to get into below.

 Here is the reality of choosing solid use cases.
 Budgets require justification.
 The CFO (finance) will want measurable impacts, IT Governance is prioritizes risk and return, other projects will be competing for funding.
-Without some type of revenue increases, efficiency gains, or risk reductions your AI initiative will move closer to the left - near the trash bin.
+Without some type of revenue increases, efficiency gains, or risk reductions your AI initiative will move closer to the left of the desk, near the trash bin.
 Go back to Vision.

 Why does the Vision have to be so strong?
 Vision will be imbedded in the culture of the company and be a driving force from leadership down.
 It is because AI is not an enhancement, upgrade or add on.
 AI is an operational model shift that will effect everyone at the company and doing business with the company.
 It requires dedication, grit and consistent focus with clear objectives and milestones.
 Value may not be achieved until foundations in people, processes or technology are fixed and this takes time and dedication.